|

 Henry Tan, Nazli Goharian, and Micah Sherr

-Poster, to be presented at: ACM Conference on Research and Development in Information Retrieval
+Poster, presented at: ACM Conference on Research and Development in Information Retrieval

 (SIGIR), Portland, OR, August 2012